Faith Requirements for Cub Scouts

 Faith Adventures in the Cub Scout Program

-In the new Cub Scout program, there are required faith adventures for every badge.
-While the requirements are broad and do not require adherence to any specific religion, they do require a Cub Scout to think about faith and discuss it.
+In the Cub Scout program, there are required faith adventures for every rank.
+While the faith requirements for Cub Scouts are broad and do not require adherence to any specific religion, they do require a Cub Scout to think about faith and discuss it.

 You might find the BSA Declaration of Religious Principle from the Charter and Bylaws helpful when discussing this with parents: